-Dental Crowns and Bridges – Rock Hill, SC
+Dental Crowns and Fixed Bridges – Rock Hill, SC

 Natural-Looking Tooth Repair and Replacement

 Do you have a badly decayed tooth?
 Did you injure or lose one of your pearly whites in an accident?
 In these cases, it’s important to either repair the tooth or replace it so that you can continue eating and speaking normally while keeping the rest of your mouth healthy.
 Dr. Coombs and Dr. Ross can use crowns to protect and strengthen weakened teeth or bridges to fill any gaps in your smile.
-Contact our office right away if you could be facing life with an incomplete grin.
+Contact our dental office right away if you could be facing life with an incomplete grin to learn more about dental crowns and fixed bridges in Rock Hill, SC.

-Why Choose Coombs & Ross Family Dentistry for Dental Crowns and Bridges?
+Why Choose Coombs & Ross Family Dentistry for Dental Crowns and Fixed Bridges?

-- Metal-Free Restorations That Blend in With Natural Teeth Available
+- Metal-Free Dental Restorations That Blend in With Natural Teeth Available

 - Compassionate, Attentive Dentistry